Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 In order to arrive at your own considered view about a philosophical issue, you first need to think about the topic under consideration and specify the precise question or problem you want to address.
 See the example in the illustration below.

-Step 1: specifying your question or problem.
+Step 1: Specifying your question or problem.
 For example, say your topic is the morality of charity.
-After thinking about the topic, you must narrow it down to a specific issue such as should we give to those in need?
+After thinking about the topic, you must narrow it down to a specific issue, such as ‘Should we give to those in need?’

 This provides the focus you need to pursue a productive philosophical inquiry.

-6. Identifying and Evaluating Philosophical Positions
+5b.
+Identifying and Evaluating Philosophical Positions

-Now you can investigate what other people have already said about it.
+Now, you can investigate what other people have already said about it.
 It is helpful to list many philosophers’ positions on this question before you decide which ones to tackle.
 See the examples in the illustration below.

 Step 2: Identify positions on the question.
 The question is ‘Should we give to those in need?’ with four positions branching from this question.
 1. No, but...
 2. People should help themselves...
 3. Yes.
 It is your duty to help those in need.
 4. Only if it benefits everyone, overall.